qdrant/landing_page/qdrant-landing/content/marketing/mozilla.md

           weight: 10

 featuresSection:
-    description: Qdrant is designed to deliver the <span class="text-brand-p">fastest and most accurate results at the lowest&nbsp;cost</span>.&nbsp;Learn more about it in our performance benchmarks.
+    title: Qdrant is designed to deliver the <span class="text-brand-p">fastest and most accurate results at the lowest cost</span>.
+    subtitle: Learn more about it in our <a href="/benchmarks/" target="_blank">performance benchmarks</a>. # not required, optional
     features:
         - title: Highest RPS
           text: Qdrant leads with top requests-per-seconds, outperforming alternative vector databases in various datasets by up to 4x.